forestgrape/coronavirus/index.md

 <p id="public-advice">-----</p>

 ## Public Suggestions, Advices and Thoughts
 Do NOT take Covid-19 lightly: it can be very serious in the short-term and whether there are possible long-term effects is unknown.
-But no reason to panic neither, unlike viruses we've got a mind and better communication.
+But no reason to panic neither, unlike viruses we've got a mind, better communication and a superb body police called immune systeme.
 Time to act mindfully and work together.

-- The coronavirus transmission can be smoke-like.
-A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue, smoke travel to the next floor.
-For Covid-19 this means in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in <strong>all</strong> rooms is important.
+- The coronavirus transmission is best metaphored smoke-like.
+How smoke behaves we know, since we can smell it unlike viruses.
+Just smelling smoke is the theoretical possibility of infection and be that exposed to smoke that your cloth start smelling , the probability to be infected would be in two digits percentages.
+Keeping the smoke model in mind, makes it easier to detect risky situations: A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue, smoke travels to the next floor.
+For Covid-19 this means: A single neighbour being infected is no big risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in <strong>all</strong> rooms is important.

 - Wear a mask in indoor places where infectious people can be.
 The longer you stay, the more people there are and the less ventilation there is, the more important, since the infection risk increases with the amount of indoor air breathed.
 Or best avoid crowded indoor spaces entirely.